 A big question for fly fishermen and women is how do I choose the right fly fishing vest?
 Finding the best fly fishing vest is a tricky task, as there’s a number of different options on the market.

 When it comes to spending time on the river, it’s incredibly important to choose the best fly vest you can afford.
-Now, this isn’t to say it’s imperative you spend $200+ on a vest, stick within your budget, but remember this is the second most used piece of equipment you’ll buy.
+Now, this isn’t to say it’s imperative you spend $150+ on a vest, stick within your budget, but remember this is the second most used piece of equipment you’ll use.

 What should I be looking for when choosing a fly fishing vest?

 The easy route is to start talking about features.
-How many pockets there are, how easy they pockets open, backpack space, the durability, and so on.
+How many pockets there are, how easy these pockets open, backpack space, the durability, technology (pole strap, retractors) and so on.

 However, we’d be out of line to assume budget doesn’t matter.. when it clearly means everything.
 The first, and most important thing to consider when you’re evaluating a vest is budget.

-And yes, those $40 fly vests with every option do exist, but we don’t recommend buying one.
+And yes, those $40 fly vests with every feature and shiny objects do exist, but we don’t highly recommend buying one.
 Why?
 When we make a recommendation, we want it to be the right recommendation.
-If it’s too good to be true, it probably is.
+If it’s too good to be true, then it just might be.

 Evaluating durability in a vest